flippelt/WnG-Apocrypha-FoundryVTT/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See `contributing.md` for ways to get started. (not setted)

-Please adhere to this project's `code of conduct`.
+Please adhere to this project's `code of conduct`. (not setted)

 ## Roadmap

-- Finish converting the wargear, archetypes and archetypes abilities.
+- Implementing all avaliable archetypes

-- Final touches on the Ascencion Packages.
+- Finishing ranged wargear.
-- Add new races
+- Add new talents.

 ## Authors

 - [@flippelt](https://www.github.com/flippelt)